GiG/open/docs/open-source/creating.md

 9. Project uses consistent code conventions and clear function/method/variable names
 10. The code is clearly commented, documenting intentions and edge cases
 11. There are no sensitive materials in the revision history, issues, or pull requests (for example, passwords or other non-public information)
-12. The project is of high-quality and well-documented
+12. The project is of high-quality, well documented and well tested
 13. Had the project scanned and approved by GiG InfoSec Department
 14. Had the project approved by the GiG Open Source Initiative Office
 15. Make sure you are committed to maintaining the project
 16. An open-source project should have an open-source pipeline.
 Include build and deploy badges in your README
 17. Make sure that artifacts that are produced by the project should be publicly accessible.
 Example: NuGet Packages, Docker Containers, npm packages, etc…

-## Commitment to Project Maintenance after going Open Source
+## Commitment to project maintenance after going Open Source

 It is not enough that project are open-sourced.
-Developers that open-source projects must make a commitment to keep maintaining the open-source project.
+Developers that open-source projects must make a commitment to keep maintaining the open-source project

 !!! warning
     Idle projects that are left on public GIG Repositories that don’t contribute anything will be archived!